Xbox Scorpio Pre-E3 Reveal Possible, VR A Matter Of When Not If On Console

 The Xbox Scorpio still looms as the big gaming hardware release for Microsoft in 2017.
-Xbox Head Phil Spencer is at the Game Developers Conference in San Francisco where he sat down for an interview with the IGN Unlocked podcast where he talked about the reveal plans for the console and VR gaming is just a matter of when.
+Xbox Head Phil Spencer is at the Game Developers Conference in San Francisco where he sat down for an interview with the IGN Unlocked podcast where he talked about the reveal plans for the console, and VR gaming is just a matter of when.

 As previously covered, Microsoft has moved its E3 presentation date back a day and will take place on Sunday, June 11 at 5 p.m.
 ET / 2 p.m.
 PT.
-Scorpio will be a highly anticipated reveal, but Spencer leaves open the possibility of a separate event for the new console prior to E3.
+Scorpio will be a highly anticipated reveal, but Spencer leaves open the possibility of a separate event for the new console before E3.

 “The plans not completely set, just to be honest with you,” the Xbox boss said.
 “I think doing everything at E3 will be difficult.
 We’ll talk more about it as we land on exactly what we are going to go do.
 I like our E3 show being about games.
 Clearly we are going to talk about Scopio at E3 but I also don’t want to take up the majority of the time doing all things about hardware.
 There’s a balance there.
 I want it on stage, it’s a great opportunity for us.”